Euro S50 Single Vanos

 Camshaft groove on first guide bearing will be roughly aligned with groove on first bearing cover (picture).

-Note: Camshaft adjustment causes full camshaft timing retard.
-This causes splined shaft and vanos piston forward positioning.
-This facilitates access for disconnecting splined shaft from vanos piston in coming step.
+When working with the Euro S50 Single Vanos system, it’s important to understand that camshaft adjustment causes full camshaft timing retard.
+As a result, the splined shaft and Vanos piston move into a forward position.
+This positioning is intentional and facilitates access for disconnecting the splined shaft from the Vanos piston in the coming step.

 Note: If bolt not removed previously, paint drop will be found at bolt head base and cover.
 This is used in car assembly to verify bolt is fully tightened with toque wrench.